alxfalconer/alxfalconer/README.md

 My mission is to provide elegant solutions to complex problems through Software Engineering, Digital Design and Art Direction.

-For inqueries, advice, or just to chat, find me on LinkedIn at https://www.linkedin.com/in/alexander-falconer-design/
+For inquiries, advice, or just to chat, find me on LinkedIn at https://www.linkedin.com/in/alexander-falconer-design/

 <!--
 **alxfalconer/alxfalconer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.